scottrlarson/profession/content/services/computer/multimedia-gaming/upgrades-hardware.md

 caption = ""

 +++
 You might need a newer video card or more memory.
-I offer affordable rates for upgrading your current hardware.<!--more-->
+I offer affordable rates and a work guarantee for upgrading your current hardware.<!--more-->

 <ul>
 <li>This fee is per hardware item.</li>